reorderbench/reorderbench_code/README.md

 ![alt text](system_pipeline.png)

-## Steps to reproduce the results of the unified scoring model
+## Steps to Reproduce the Results of the Unified Scoring Model **(for TVCG Replicability Stamp)**

+The steps below will reproduce the scoring result for example matrices.
+This corresponds to **Figure 15** (`unified_scoring_model/results.png`) in our paper.

+### 1. Prepare the Environment

-1. Start with a Linux system with Python.
-If no Python is installed, please install it first.
-We offer a python_install.sh script in unified_scoring_model folder to install Python in Linux.
+Ensure you have a Linux system with Python installed.
+If Python is not installed, navigate to the `unified_scoring_model` folder and execute the `python_install.sh` script to install Python.

-2. Go to the unified_scoring_model folder.
+### 2. Navigate to the Project Directory

-3. Then run run.sh, it will automatically install the requirements and run test_single.py for example matrices.
-You can view the results in the .png file and output.txt in the unified_scoring_model folder.
+Open a terminal and navigate to the `unified_scoring_model` directory.

+### 3. Run the Script

+Execute the `run.sh` script in the `unified_scoring_model` folder.
+This script will:

+- Automatically install all required dependencies.
+- Run the `test_single.py` script to process example matrices.

+### 4. View the Results

+After running the script:

+- **Terminal Output**: Scoring results will be displayed directly in the terminal.
+- **Saved Results**: A `.txt` file with scoring results and `.png` images visualizing the matrices will be saved.

+Both files will be located in the `unified_scoring_model` folder.

 ### Generate Data